-The CIO's focus is most commonly on cost optimization, ensuring secure technology implementation, and having an enterprise cape that efficiently keeps a business operational architecture landscape that efficiently keeps a business operational.
-This sometimes reduces and is misaligned with the needs and expectations of customers.
+The CIOs focus is most commonly on cost optimisation, ensuring secure technology implementation, and having an enterprise architecture landscape that efficiently keeps a business operational.
+This sometimes reduces and misaligned with the needs and expectations of customers.

-Meanwhile, the CMO's focus is on customer perception and omnichannel brand experience, actively thinking about the technology needed to support their campaigns.
+Meanwhile, the CMOs focus is on customer perception and omnichannel brand experience, actively thinking about the technology needed to support their campaigns.
 This does not necessarily consider financial or operational costs that this may entail.
-When working together, the CMO can ensure that a customer-focused perspective is central and the CIO can support through technological enablement, aligning all internal and external systems to create a single, focused view.
+When working together, the CMO can ensure that a customer-focused perspective is central and the CIO can support through technological enablement, aligning all internal and external systems to create a central view.

-How can your CMO and CIO create a centralized view?
+How can your CMO and CIO create a centralised view?

-To promote the creation of this central view - across internal and external systems and between customer and technology, we have three top tips for you and your organization to take on board:
+To promote the creation of this central view - across internal and external systems and between customer and technology, we have three top tips for you and your organisation to take on board: